NEW IN BAGSShop now

 For a long while, brightly-coloured trainers with brazen branding dominated the men’s trainer scene.
 Now, minimal designs are giving their bold counterpart a run for their money.
 Think one solid colourway, subtle branding and usually low-top.
 If you’re starting your sneaker collection from scratch or just having a complete footwear overhaul, begin with a leather pair in white.
 It’s a timeless and effortless style with massive merit that you can wear on almost any occasion.
 Just keep ‘em clean.

 Blending the comfort of a trainer with the sleekness of a loafer, the skate shoe is another no-brainer.
-Casual yet edgy, this shape channels quintessential Californian skateboarder vibes even if you’re not jumping off the half-pipe.
+Casual yet edgy, skate shoes channel quintessential Californian skateboarder vibes even if you’re not jumping off the half-pipe.
 If you’re lucky enough to have a lax office dress code or just want to break away from the 9 to 5 humdrum, this is the shoe that will do the trick.